Life Itself (2018 film): Plot

-Narrator Samuel L. Jackson first introduces the hero of the story, Henry, as he is talking to his therapist, Dr. Cait Morris (Annette Bening).
-Unimpressed with Henry, he focuses on Cait.
-As she is crossing the street, Will Dempsey (Oscar Isaac) tells her he is a big fan and she is then hit by a bus.
-Sam breaks the narration, appears physically, and suggests that Cait will be fine because she is the hero.
-When he sees that she is dead, he leaves.
+Narrator Samuel L. Jackson calls Henry the hero, as he talks to his therapist, Dr. Cait Morris.
+Unimpressed, he focuses on Cait.
+As she crosses the street, Will Dempsey accidentally causes her to be hit by a bus.
+Breaking the narration, Sam appears, insisting Cait is fine as she is the hero.
+Finding her dead, he leaves.

-It is then revealed that this scene is part of a script that Will is writing, and another narrator (Lorenza Izzo) takes over, telling the actual story.
-Cait is actually Will's therapist, and he has been seeing her since he was discharged from a psychiatric hospital.
-Flashbacks show Will and his wife Abby's (Olivia Wilde) married life.
-She is a Dylan fan, and is very pregnant.
+This is actually part of Will's script.
+Another narrator explains Cait is Will's therapist since his psychiatric hospital release.
+Flashbacks show Will and his wife Abby's married life.
+She is a Bob Dylan fan, and pregnant.

-Will tells Cait about Abby.
-Her parents died in a car accident, while she sat in the backseat.
-She had to live with her only family member: her Uncle Joe (Bryant Carroll), who sexually abused her until her teens, when she threatened to shoot him dead if he touched her again.
+Abby witnesses her parents die in a car accident from the backseat.
+Her subsequent guardian, Uncle Joe, sexually abused her for years, until she threatened to kill him if he touched her again.

-Abby and Will meet, become friends in college, he asks her out and less than a year later, proposes.
-She meets his parents Irwin (Mandy Patinkin) and Linda (Jean Smart).
-On another occasion, Abby excitedly talks to Will about her thesis on the unreliable narrator: that life is the ultimate unreliable narrator as it is so tricky and surprising.
+Abby and Will meet in college, date and he proposes within a year.
+She meets his parents Irwin and Linda.
+Another time, Abby excitedly talks to Will about her thesis on the unreliable narrator: life is the ultimate one as it is so tricky and surprising.

-In the present day, Will wonders what happened.
-Cait tells Will that he was institutionalized following Abby leaving, pushing him to remember the details of "that day".
-Walking down the street after having lunch with his parents, Abby announced they were having a girl and wanted to name her Dylan.
-Distracted, Abby was struck by a bus, while a little boy watched from inside.
-She died and the baby survived.
-Will, blaming himself, shoots himself in front of Cait.
+In the present, Cait encourages Will to remember what happened "that day" which prompted his institutionalization.
+After lunch with his parents, they are walking home.
+Abby announces they're having a girl, whom she wants to name Dylan.
+Distracted, she is struck by a bus, as a little boy watches from inside.
+Abby dies but the baby survives.
+Will then kills himself in front of Cait.